securekey/marbles-perf/README.md

 Follow these steps to set up a complete environment for testing locally.

 ## Start Fabric Network
 Use commands below to spin up a Hyperledger Fabric network with 3 organizations with a total of 9 peers.
-Marbles chancode is deployed with endorsement policy that requires any 2 the 3 organizations.
+Marbles chancode is deployed with endorsement policy that requires any 2 of the 3 organizations.

 ```
 # set up your local GOPATH